gorigamidev/linaldb/docs/ARCHITECTURE.md

 - Compile-time type checking in expressions
 - Runtime validation for dataset operations
 - Clear error messages for type mismatches

 ---

+## Lineage & Provenance

+LINAL implements a robust **Lineage Tracking** system that ensures every derived tensor carries its computational history.

+- **Persistent Provenance**: Lineage metadata (Source Operation, Input Tensor IDs, Execution Context) is serialized alongside the tensor data.
+- **Audit Trails**: Users can trace any final result back to its root "ground-truth" tensors using the `SHOW LINEAGE` command.
+- **Traceability**: Every execution batch is assigned a unique `ExecutionId`, allowing auditors to group related operations.

+---

+## Consistency & Auditing

+As LINAL moves toward a "Reference Graph" model for data, the engine provides tools to maintain structural integrity.

+- **Reference Validation**: The `AUDIT DATASET` command performs a deep scan of the Reference Graph, verifying that all terminal nodes (Tensor IDs) exist in the store.
+- **Dangling Reference Detection**: Identifies dataset columns that point to deleted or missing tensors.
+- **Self-Healing Diagnostics**: The `SHOW` command for Tensor-First datasets automatically triggers a sanity check, providing visual warnings if the dataset is in an "unhealthy" state.

+---